GD399-OSD/OSD-book/Introduction/flos-regularly.md

 Good place to insert some Dunne and Raby???
 Possible/probable?
 Adjacent possibles?
 Also, Femke's thoughts on everyone using adobe from "awkward gestures?"

 These aren't the standards.
-You can't conflate learning to use scribus with learning to work in a design studio.
+You can't conflate learning to use scribus or inkscape with learning to work with the production tools of a design studio.
+It might be about drawing vecotrs or the general ideas of using layout tools.
+But it isn't being taught the "right way" industry expects you to use.
+Conflict between what the graphic design industry wants and what being an educator wants.
+I don't want to teach you to be a worker or a productionist, I want to teach you to be a designer.
+Might these alternative tools do this better?

 Rudnick -- designing is increasingly focused on solving problems of a client, not problems of an audience.
 Does leraning to use the right tools to get employed relate to this? focus on technical skills as they apply to a workspace as opposed to the more general ideas of designing period?